-DataWORKS believes that all students, regardless of race or socioeconomic status, can succeed if they have access to a great education.
+All students, regardless of race or socioeconomic status, can succeed if they have access to a great education.

-Our Accelerated Reform Model provides research-based solutions that are proven to have the greatest impact on student achievement.
+Research-based solutions, implemented consistently have been proven to have the greatest impact on student achievement.

 Accelerated Reform Model